 You can also make sales forecasts based on past activity, and detect periods that are ideal for prospecting or selling to your customers.
-Some data helps you identify the best customers, or calculate the cost of acquiring a new customer, for example.
+Some data helps you identify the best customers, sales cycle or calculate the cost of acquiring a new customer, for example.

 This feature is essential to the company: your customer service operates a tool directly integrated with the CRM and the database.
 It is in this base that each interaction with a contact, a user, a customer, is stored.